8 NFT Scams to Avoid

 What is an NFT?

 A non-fungible token ( NFT) is a distinctive type of digital asset stored on the blockchain.
 The digital assets aren’t exchangeable, in contrast to other kinds of digital currency, and provide ownership security.
+If you’re new to the NFT world, it’s essential to explore the best NFT marketplaces to find reputable platforms where you can safely buy, sell, and trade these digital collectibles.

 Every blockchain transaction is recorded in a digital ledger to verify ownership.
 Every NFT has its uniqueness and can’t be duplicated or replaced.